-Webchat is a way customers can engage with a human being in real-time.
-It’s also pretty instantaneous, with most web chat queries attended to in under five minutes.
+Online Webchat is a way customers can engage with a human being in real-time.
+It’s also pretty instantaneous, with most live chat queries attended to in under five minutes.
 Webchat offers that rarest of rare things – human connection – on the cold digital landscape.
 This makes it a great tool for any CS team.

 Imagine a would-be customer browsing your website or trying out your software for the first time.
-Webchat allows your customers to reach out to a real person to walk them through your product and answer any questions they may have, which is exactly what your CS team is there for.
+Live online chat allows your customers to reach out to a real person to walk them through your product and answer any questions they may have, which is exactly what your CS team is there for.
 It’s more convenient and much less invasive than voice, plus the customer can continue browsing cat memes on Reddit while they wait for a response.

 According to the Forrester report entitled 2018 Customer Service Trends: How Operations Become Faster, Cheaper — And Yet, More Human, customers demand fast service, anytime, anywhere which has resulted in a staggering growth trend in self-service interactions (13.6% growth in fact, with 37% of customers choosing web chat/chat bots as their preferred self-service channel).
 But as we know, while chatbot technology is perfect for answering rudimentary queries their ability to mimic human conversation is not quite there yet – which is were live chat agents come in.
 According to the report, adding a touch of human engagement to the digital experience tempers customer frustration and helps build positive customer relationships.